Getting to The Bavarian Alps, Germany

 You can arrive at Munich Airport then proceed to explore the city through the extensive network of public transportation, or rent a Bicycle for the day and enjoy the different hidden corners of the city.
 A prebooked professional driver booked through Mozio with local partner My Transfers starts at $80.

-Visiting the Memorial Site of the concentration camps is a must if you visit Germany.
+Visiting the Memorial Site of the concentration camps is a must for your travel plan if you visit Germany.
 You can just take the S2 train from Munich and head to Dachau station for a 25-minute journey that will mark you for the rest of your life.
 A prebooked ride with local operator Welcome Pickups starts at $57 when booked through Mozio.